-In order to meet the demand to reduce time from groundbreaking to first full loop wafer out while fabrication process and the production equipment increase complexity, factory operations seek more flexibility, and global codes, standards, and regulations increase in variability, a paradigm shift in the way facilities are designed and constructed will be required.
-This shift entails complete integration of the IC manufacturer, the factory designers/builders and the production equipment manufacturers into the entire project team.
-At a minimum, the project team must be assembled at an early stage with process engineers, manufacturing engineers, facility engineers, design consultants, construction contractors, EHS personnel, as well as manufacturers of process equipment and facility components.
-Development of building information models, standardized design concepts, generic fab models, and off-site fabrication will be required to meet desired cost reduction goals to deliver a facility capable of meeting both current and future process technology requirements for a minimum of three (3) generations.
-Challenging the production equipment suppliers and factory design teams to develop and conform to a standardized utility infrastructure will also help control capital cost and reduce time to market.
+To meet the demand to reduce time from groundbreaking to first full loop wafer out while production equipment increase in complexity, as factory operations seek more flexibility and as global codes, standards, and regulations increase in variability, a paradigm shift in the way facilities are provided will be required.
+This shift entails complete integration of the IC manufacturer, the factory designers/builders and the production equipment vendors into the entire project team.
+As a minimum, the project team must be assembled early with process engineers, manufacturing engineers, facility engineers, design consultants, construction contractors, vendor/suppliers and process equipment manufacturers.
+Development of building information models, standardized design concepts, generic fab models, and off-site fabrication will be required to meet desired cost reduction goals.
+Challenging the production equipment suppliers and factory design teams to develop and conform to a standardized utility infrastructure will also help control capital cost and reduce facility time to market.

-Development of sustainability concepts for factory construction and operation will improve resource usage and reduce the environmental impact, for example:
+Development of sustainability concepts for Fab construction and operation will improve resource usage and reduce the environmental impact, for example:

-- Construction costs can be substantially reduced by lowering exhaust /make-up air requirements, raising non-critical process equipment's' cooling water inlet temperatures to a level where no central chiller plant is required for this equipment, and using higher voltage power for production equipment as far as feasible. - Operating costs can be reduced by innovative reuse and recycling concepts for Ultra-pure Water (UPW), implementing equipment "sleep" mode during idle periods, raising process cooling water temperatures, relaxing cleanroom cleanliness requirements through the use of mini-environments and isolation technologies (such as FOUPs), and implementing operational visualization through real time monitoring and control of utility utilization.
+- Construction costs can be substantially reduced by lowering exhaust /make-up air requirements, raising non-critical process equipments' cooling water inlet temperatures to a level where no central chiller plant is required for this equipment, and using higher voltage power for production equipment as far as feasible. - Operating costs can be reduced by innovative reuse and recycling concepts for Ultra-pure Water (UPW), implementing equipment "sleep" mode during idle periods, raising process cooling water temperatures, relaxing cleanroom cleanliness requirements through the use of mini-environments and isolation technologies (FOUPs) and implementing operational visualization through real time monitoring and control of utility utilization.

 However, care must be exercised that facility and production equipment operational requirements are not compromised.
-For example, reductions in cleanroom airborne particle cleanliness and the associated airflow may cause temperature, humidity, cleanliness and production equipment maintenance concerns.
-As an example, as the general fab cleanliness is relaxed to ISO Class 7, production equipment maintenance needs should be built into the equipment utilizing solutions such as portable vertical flow hoods.
-Another consideration before the recirculating air volume in the fab can be reduced is the heat dissipation from the cleanroom.
-Currently, heat removal is the major driver for the recirculating air flow volume and thereby the energy consumption of the cleanroom.
+For example, reductions in cleanroom airborne particle cleanliness and associated airflow may cause temperature, humidity, cleanliness, and PE maintenance concerns.
+As the general fab cleanliness is relaxed to ISO Class 6, production equipment maintenance needs should be built into the equipment through items such as portable vertical flow hoods.
+Another problem to be solved before the re-circulating air volume in the fab can be reduced is the heat dissipation to the cleanroom.
+Currently heat removal is the major driver for the air flow volume and thereby the energy consumption of the cleanroom.
 The challenge for process equipment designers is not only to reduce overall power consumption/heat dissipation, but also to maximize the proportion of heat transferred to the process cooling water system.

-Although reliability of facility infrastructure systems is currently sufficient to support manufacturing, much of it has been achieved through costly redundancy.
-Improvements are still required in the design and operation of individual electrical, mechanical, chemical delivery, and telecommunications and facility control components and systems to reduce manufacturing interruptions.
-Collaboration with facility component manufacturers and equipment suppliers may modify the N+1 philosophy for redundancy, and positively affect costs without sacrificing reliability.
+Although reliability of facility infrastructure systems is currently sufficient to support manufacturing, much of this reliability has been achieved through costly redundancy.
+Improvement is still needed in the design and operation of individual electrical, mechanical and control components and systems to reduce manufacturing interruptions.
+Collaboration with facility equipment manufacturers may modify the "(N+1) philosophy for redundancy" that calls for the redundant hardware or system installed in parallel waiting to take over the mission critical function upon malfunction occurrence and positively affect costs without sacrifice to reliability.